 Mechanism Explanation

 Explain how the sale works in plain language.
 Most participants are not familiar with Dutch auctions, LBPs, or batch auctions.
-Cover:
+Cover how to participate step by step, how the price is determined, what happens if the sale is oversubscribed, when and how tokens are distributed, and how to verify the transaction succeeded.

 Include a FAQ addressing common questions.
 Update it as new questions arise during the announcement period.